microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Utilities/README.md

 ##### Vector3Interpolated.cs
 Class to encapsulate an interpolating Vector3 property.
-TODO: Remove if reduncatnt to InterpolatedVector3.cs
+TODO: Remove if redundant to InterpolatedVector3.cs

 ---

 #### ApplicationViewManager.cs
-Switchs app to a XAML page view, and waits for a return value from it.
+Switches app to a XAML page view, and waits for a return value from it.

 #### Billboard.cs
 Rotates a hologram so it is always facing towards the camera.